chadathid/hid-gatsby-starter-netlify-cms/src/pages/widgets/individual/modal.md

 * Use it when you want to get information from the user.
 Ex. sign up or login form.
 * Use it when you want to show additional information without losing the context of the parent page.
 Ex. showing larger images or videos.
 * Use it when you want to show information that is not directly related to the parent page or other options that are “independent” from other pages.
 Ex. notifications.
-* When modal is open, use a light box effect (darken the background).
+* When the modal is open, use a lightbox effect (darken the background).
 This draws attention to the modal and indicates that the user cannot interact with the parent page.

   A modal window should not be too big or too small.
 We follow 3 sizes for desktop usage based on the purpose and content.